 But since homeschooling is my area of expertise (I'm not only a former homeschool mom, but also the co-founder, primary curriculum developer and president of Sonlight Curriculum) let's dive in and explore the home education option here.
 I'd love to help you explore whether this might be a good fit for your family.
 After all, I know many, many moms and families who thrive while homeschooling overseas.
 I also know that many moms are scared (as I was) of teaching their kids at home.

 So I asked some friends for their thoughts on the topic.
-These friends are typical homeschooling moms who live overseas and have formed an international community on the Sonlight Curriculum online forums.
 They graciously shared their triumphs, struggles, obstacles, joys and insights.
 May their thoughts help you consider your options.

 Let's start with the fun part!
 Here's what they said about...